Imaginary Playmate: Plot

 Suzanne and Rob come to the hospital.
-When Molly wakes she calls Suzanne “mummy”.
-Suzanne Asks Molly how Candace died, and says she's not dead.
-She realizes Molly has been possessed by Candace, and Michael forces them out of the room.
-Michael tells Suzanne to go away she he can take care of Molly.
-Suzanne sees Dora is brought to the hospital, and Dora tells her Candace needs to be stopped from undoing what happened to her, and there are more pages to look into.
-Suzanne rushes back to the house, and looks in the journal to learn about Father O'Donnell.
+When Molly awakens, she calls Suzanne "Mummy".
+Suzanne asks Molly how Candace died, and Molly says that Candace is not dead.
+She realizes that Molly has been possessed by Candace, and Michael forces them out of the room.
+Michael tells Suzanne to go away so he can take care of Molly.
+When Dora is brought to the hospital, she tells Suzanne that Candace needs to be stopped from undoing what happened to her and that there are more pages to look into.
+Suzanne rushes back to the house and looks in the journal to learn about Father O'Donnell.

-Meanwhile, Molly (Candace) insists Michael takes her home from hospital, and he does just that.
+Meanwhile, Molly (Candace) insists that Michael take her home from hospital, and he does just that.

 Father Phillip tells Suzanne that there was a Father O'Donnell long ago, and shows her the letters he wrote to the Holy Sisters to take in Candace and her mother.
 Suzanne learns Candace’s father confessed to hanging Candace before living out his life in a mental institution.
 Suzanne realizes because Candace's father killed her, Candace will kill Michael as revenge, and rushes home.

 Michael is at home, and hears Molly calling out to him.
 He rushes up the stairs, only to be knocked out.

-Suzanne heads to the attic, where Candace is finally visible as a ghostly presence alongside Molly.
-Candace says he killed her.
+Suzanne heads to the attic, where Candace is visible as a ghostly presence alongside Molly.
+Candace says that he killed her.
 She mentions her father trying to suffocate the baby after her mother's death.
-Candace then reveals that she took her baby sister and left her on a church steps so she didn't have to suffer the abuse from her father like she did.
+Candace then reveals that she took her baby sister and left her on the steps of a church so that she wouldn't have to suffer the abuse from her father like she did.
 Her sister is Dora.
-It was this act which infuriated her father who then hanged her.
+It was this act which infuriated her father, who then hanged her.

-After pushing Michael down the stairs, Candace encourages Molly to jump from the roof to join her own dead mother, as Suzanne doesn’t really love her.
-But Suzanne pleads that she does love Molly and that Molly needs to grow up and have her own family.
-Ultimately Suzanne convinces Molly to come into her embrace and start again.
+After pushing Michael down the stairs, Candace encourages Molly to jump from the roof to join her own dead mother because Suzanne doesn't really love her.
+Suzanne pleads that she does love Molly and that Molly needs to grow up and have her own family.
+Ultimately, Suzanne convinces Molly to come into her embrace and start again.
 The family escapes from the house as it starts shaking.
 As they make it outside, they see Candace glaring down at them before disappearing.

 Afterwards, a mother and her son move in.
-Dora approaches and asks if they've seen her sister, and she is revealed to be the mother of the real estate agent.
-Shortly afterwards, the boy sees the swing move as they enter the house, implying Candace is still present.
+Dora approaches them and asks if they've seen her sister.
+She is revealed to be the mother of the real estate agent.
+Shortly afterwards, the boy sees the swing move as they enter the house, implying that Candace is still present.